marklogic-community/mongo2marklogic/README.md

 If you are new to MarkLogic, go

  1. [Download MarkLogic][], browse to the [admin interface on port 8001](http://localhost:8001), and request a free license.
+You may find this [MarkLogic Setup Screen Cast][] helpful as well.
  2. [Create a MarkLogic XDBC server][MarkLogic XDBC Server].
  3. You may want to read [Working with JSON in MarkLogic][].

 After that you may choose to
- * Use MarkLogic's REST API to search your data (link to wiki TBD
+ * Use MarkLogic's REST API to search your data (link to wiki TBD)
  * Build a search application and explore your data using MarkLogic's Application Builder tool. (link to wiki TBD)

 # Build